nwtaf/yolo-custom-train/README.md

 * annotationtest.py: verify that annotations match the image
 * main.py: depreciated, may eventually automate workflow

+It is recommended to split a dataset into training, validation, and testing sets using the common rule of thumb: the 70-15-15 rule, where 70% of images are used for training, 15% are used for validation, and 15% are used for testing.
+For example, if the apple dataset with 535 images and annotations is used, 375 would be used for training, 80 for validation, and 79 images with annotations for testing.
+Make sure the image and corresponding annotation make it into the proper data folders (e.g. the same data/images/testing needs to have the same corresponding annotations in data/images/testing).

 ## License

 Nothing yet.
 Please feel free to use any part of my work!